 Do I need a referral?
 Do I have to prove I’m broke?
 No. Just show up.

 Do I need to give you my name?
 In order to qualify for government food grants, we need to keep track of the number of people we feed.
 In order to keep up with the demand for food, we’ve worked hard to make this as simple as possible.
-When you first visit the pantry, we’ll ask you for your name, the number of people in your house and their ages.
+When you first visit the pantry, we’ll ask you for your name & ID, the number of people in your house and their ages.
 When you come back again, you’ll just give us the name and that’s it.
-You do not have to provide identification with your name on it.

 I’m a home health aid, can I get a bag for the person in my care?
 Yes, but we need to verify that you are, indeed, a home health aid and that you do, in fact, have someone in your care.
 Please bring some form of identification that would help us verify that you’re a home health aid and that you have a person for whom you are caring.